 How long is your Internet marketing task list?
 Have you updated the twitter feed hourly?
-Have you posted on Google Plus today?
 Have you sent out the email to a segmented list this week?
 Have you updated the blog recently?
 Have you created a new call to action?

 The prevailing wisdom in Internet marketing seems to be that one way or another, by performing all of your SEO or internet marketing tasks day in and day out you become efficient at internet marketing, complete all of your tasks, and gain traction with your potential client base.